prachigarg23/Road-Traffic-counting-using-python-and-opencv/README.md

 ## Abstract

-In this project we tackle the problem of building intelligent computer vision systems to solve the problem of traffic monitoring.
+In this project we build an intelligent computer vision algorithm that solves the problem of traffic monitoring.
 We use background subtraction method to detect and count the number of vehicles in a video.
 Along with background subtraction we use meanshift method to ensure that no vehicle is counted more than once.
 This is a simple method that uses image processing concepts without using machine learning algorithms that require training.
 These algorithms start yielding reliable results after initialisation on a few 100 frames.
 It is a cheap solution that requires openCV and python to run the code on a video of the traffic.
 This teaches us the importance and relevance of basic image processing and computer vision principles.

 ## Introduction